Kohnert posets and polynomials of northeast diagrams: Introduction

+We now state our classification results.
 First, our classification of the monomial multiplicity-free Kohnert polynomials of northeast diagrams: \begin{theorem} If $D_0$ is a northeast diagram, then $\mathfrak{K}_{D_0}$ is monomial multiplicity-free if and only if $D_0$ does not contain $x_1 = (r_1,c_1)$ and $x_2 = (r_2,c_2)$ such that: \begin{itemize} \item[(a)] $r_1 < r_2$, \item[(b)] $c_1 < c_2$, \item[(c)] there is at least one empty position $(r, c_1)$ where $r < r_1$, and \item[(d)] for each $c>c_1$, there are at least two empty positions $(r,c)$ where $r \leq r_1$. \end{itemize} \end{theorem}

+We say that a poset $P$ is \textbf{ranked} if there exists a rank function $\rho: P \rightarrow \mathbb{Z}$ such that if $y$ covers $x$, then $\rho(y) = \rho(x) + 1$.
+This definition does not require all minimal elements to have rank $0$.
+An equivalent characterization of the poset $P$ being ranked is that for all $x \le y$ in $P$, every maximal chain from $x$ to $y$ has the same length.